-In this tutorial I'll show various effects that you can use when drawing text on an HTML5 canvas.
+In this tutorial, I will cover various effects that you can use when drawing text on an HTML5 canvas.
 Some of these will remind you of the well-known WordArt effects from Microsoft Word!
-This tutorial builds upon my other tutorial on the basics of drawing on a HTML5 canvas where I explain what the following HTML5 code means as well as other basics of the HTML5 canvas, such as its coordinate system.
+This tutorial builds upon my other tutorial on the basics of drawing on a HTML5 canvas.
+This previous article explains the meaning of the HTML5 code and covers other basics of the HTML5 canvas, such as its coordinate system.

-In HTML5 you can give your text a fancy look by adding a shadow, a colored gradient and by rotating the text.
-We are going to do each of these effects and if you combine them well it'll look very nice.
+In HTML5 you can give your text a fancy look by adding a shadow, a colored gradient, and by rotating the text.
+We are going to practice each of these effects, and if you combine them it will look very nice.

 Let's start with a basic empty HTML5 webpage:

 Basics of Text Drawing in HTML5

 You can draw text at a particular location on the canvas using strokeText or fillText.
 Like drawing shapes the strokeText only draws the outline of the text and fillText also colors the inside of the text.
 These commands take three arguments: the text itself, the x-coordinate of where to draw the text and the y-coordinate.
 For starters, the coordinates are roughly the bottom-left corner of the box that surrounds the main part of the text.
 You can view it as the starting point of the line on which the text characters are drawn.
 Discussing this would be a subject in itself and that's beyond the scope of this tutorial.